wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-automate/introduction-power-automate/includes/2-what-power-automate-value-brings-you.md

 - Will a customer churn based on activity?

-Once you have a trained model then you can interact with the model in your flow to send and receive information to the AI system.
+Once you have a trained model, then you can interact with the model in your flow to send and receive information to the AI system.
 Unlocking business value previously out of grasp without complex code.

 ## Security and Administration